rexrainbow/phaser3-rex-notes/docs/docs/texttyping.md

 Configuration

-- speed: typing speed in ms
+- `speed` : Typing speed in ms.
-- typeMode :
+- `typeMode` :
-    - `'left-to-right'`, or `0` : typing characters from left to right.
+    - `'left-to-right'`, or `0` : Typing characters from left to right.
-    - `'right-to-left'`, or `1` : typing characters from right to left.
+    - `'right-to-left'`, or `1` : Typing characters from right to left.
-    - `'middle-to-sides'`, or `2` : typing characters from middle to sides, optional.
+    - `'middle-to-sides'`, or `2` : Typing characters from middle to sides.
-    - `'sides-to-middle'`, or `3` : typing characters from sides to middle.
+    - `'sides-to-middle'`, or `3` : Typing characters from sides to middle.
-- setTextCallback : callback befor set-text, to decorate display text.
+- `setTextCallback` : Callback befor set-text, to decorate display text.
     ```javascript
     function(text, isLastChar, insertIdx) { return text; }
     ```
-- setTextCallbackScope : scope of setTextCallback function.
+- `setTextCallbackScope` : Scope of setTextCallback function.

 ### Start typing